InsideTracker

 Every result includes a professional assessment from a BIG-registered doctor.
 For treatment decisions, discuss your results with your GP.

-AST is an enzyme found in muscles and the liver, making it particularly relevant for athletes.
+AST is an enzyme found in muscles and the liver, making it particularly relevant for active individuals.
 Intense training, resistance exercise, and performance supplements can all raise AST levels, so regular monitoring helps distinguish training-related elevations from potential health concerns.

 AST is an enzyme involved in amino acid metabolism, found in the liver, heart, skeletal muscles, kidneys, and brain.
 When cells in these organs are damaged, AST is released into the bloodstream.